-Looking at Huntington's drafts as Pirates' GM
+MLB preview: Looking at Huntington's drafts as Pirates' GM

 2008

 First pick: Pedro Alvarez (second overall) signed for a $6 million bonus after a long, unpleasant negotiation process.
-Alvarez hit 131 homers, but was just as (in)famous for his feeble defensive skills.
+Alvarez hit 131 homers but was just as (in)famous for his feeble defensive skills.

 Best pick: SS Jordy Mercer (third round) has been an everyday player the past three seasons.
 He is a reliable (albeit not flashy) defender with a career .257 average and .691 OPS.